johaGL/DIMet/README.md

 ## Differential analysis

-Set your options following the toy examples, defining:
-1. grouping
-2. comparisons : listing of the comparisons to be performed
-3. statistical_test : the statistical test to apply by type of measure
-4. thresholds : _padj_ and absolute_log2FC

-For complex grouping, check the [Details regarding the Differential Analysis](#details-regarding-the-differential-analysis).
+Three different possible analyses are offered (decide based on your experimental setup and biological questions):
+  - two-group univariate analysis
+  - time-course analysis
+  - multi-group analysis

+Set your options as explained in [Details regarding the Differential Analysis](#details-regarding-the-differential-analysis), do not forget to set your _padj_ and absolute_log2FC thresholds.

-Currently statistical methods that are included in DIMet are:
+Currently, statistical methods that are included in DIMet are:
 - MW : Mann Whitney
 - KW : Kruskall Wallis
 - ranksum : Wilcoxon's rank sum test